HusseinBakri/MyPhD/R_Scripts/README_RScripts.md

 \caption{}
 \end{figure}
 ```
-One problem solved by this is the page break normally created in Latex when not inlucding it in a figure
+One problem solved by this is the page break normally created in Latex when not inlucding it in a figure.

-***For loading Excel files***
+## For loading Excel/CSV files
+### XLConnect R package method
+Do not forget to install the R XLConnect package.

+#### Reading data from CSV/Excel files
-Install XLConnect and xlsx packages into R. The following code show you how to load an Excel file you choose
+The following code shows you how to load an Excel file via XLConnect R Package
 ```
 library(XLConnect)
 library(plotrix)